neuroinformatics-unit/derotation/joss-paper/paper.md

 ---
-title: 'derotation: A Python package for correcting rotation-induced distortions in line-scanning microscopy'
+title: 'Derotation: A Python package for correcting rotation-induced distortions in line-scanning microscopy'
 tags:
 - Python
 - neuroscience